thomasbellio/mydotfiles/shell/zsh/README.md

 # About

+Herein lies all the configuration and setup for a zsh shell.

+This setup requires a modern version of zsh as of this writing it was developed against version zsh version `5.9`, though I have no reason to believe it shouldn't work for any modern zsh version.

+##  Organization

+This shell configuration is oriented around the idea of [profiles](./profiles/README.md)

 This section contains the configuration for how I currently have my zsh terminal configured for my personal workstation.

 This is always a work in process and will evolve overtime.
 Currently I don't have a lot of automation for installation of various components but I will opportunistically add that capability as I have time.